-PM 1 PSS address all person's assessed needs (including health and safety risk factors) and personal goals, either by the provision of waiver services or through other means.
-N:Number of PSS reviewed that address person's needs including health and safety risk factors.
-D: Total number of PSS' reviewed.
+PM 1: Number and percent of persons reviewed whose PSS addresses all their needs (including health and safety risk factors and personal goals).
+N: Number of persons whose PSS is reviewed that addresses all their needs (including health and safety risk factors and personal goals).
+D: Total number of person whose PSS was reviewed.

-Data Source (Select one): On-site observations, interviews, monitoring
+Data Source (Select one): Other